 For those who are just looking to relax and get away to a homey, coastal environment, Matagorda County has a variety of places to stay.
 Book a room at our historic hotel, a bed and breakfast, a popular chain hotel, or choose from our beach rentals, vacation homes, and peaceful waterfront RV and camping parks.

 There is much to be found for kids entertainment as well, including a bowling alley and arcade with activities suitable for young children and teens alike.
-There are two public swimming facilities, municipal parks, a skate park, a sports complex, a well-supported and thriving Boys and Girls Club, and a plethora of youth sports leagues offering everything from soccer to swimming, football, baseball, and basketball.
+There are two public swimming facilities, municipal parks, a skate park, a sports complex, and a plethora of youth sports leagues offering everything from soccer to swimming, football, baseball, and basketball.

 Matagorda County is a great place to live and work.
 With three communities located directly on the coast and the mighty Colorado River, Tres Palacios River, and Caney Creek running through the county, it is known for its appeal to outdoor enthusiasts.
 Boating, fishing, skiing, sailing, surfing, and just enjoying the sand and sun is often what you’ll find residents and visitors alike doing during the majority of the year.
 Matagorda County offers three golf courses, tennis courts, and plenty of boat launches for kayaking and canoeing.

 For detailed information on entertainment, shopping, restaurants, outdoor activities and sporting, visit the Matagorda County Convention and Visitor’s Bureau’s Visitor’s Guide.